morelucks/qiflow/README.md

 QiFlow is a developer-first payment infrastructure built on the Quai Network that allows businesses and applications to accept **Qi payments** through a simple API and shareable payment links.

-Instead of asking merchants to understand wallets, blockchain transactions, RPCs, or Quai's sharded architecture, QiFlow provides a familiar payment experience inspired by platforms like **Flutterwave and Stripe**.
+Instead of asking merchants to understand wallets, blockchain transactions, RPCs, or Quai's sharded architecture, QiFlow provides a simple, familiar payment experience that abstracts away the underlying blockchain complexity.
 ---

 ## The Problem